Vighodi

 Vighodi (Vigodi) is a panchayat village in Gujarat, India.
 Administratively it is under Nakhatrana Taluka, Kutch District, Gujarat.
-Vighodi lies along Gujarat State Highway 42 between the villages of Rawapur to the northwest and Ratadiya to the eastsoutheast.
+Vighodi lies along Gujarat State Highway 42 between the villages of Rawapur to the northwest and Ratadiya to the east-southeast.

 There is only one village in the Vighodi gram panchayat: namely Vighodi.

 Demographics

 In the 1964 census the village of Vighodi had 2,115 inhabitants, but by the 2011 census, the village had only 1,288 inhabitants, with 678 males (52.6%) and 610 females (47.4%), for a gender ratio of 900 females per thousand males.